MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/keyboard-shortcuts.md

 > The process name is an icon at the bottom of the page, not the top.

 - **Keyboard shortcuts in Windows**: If you are using the Windows operating system, select the following link and choose the version number from the drop-down.
 You can view all the shortcuts that are applicable to a Windows environment.
 See [Windows keyboard shortcuts](https://support.microsoft.com/en-us/help/12445/windows-keyboard-shortcuts)
-- **Keyboard shortcuts in Mac:** If you are using Mac operating system, select the following link to view all the shortcuts that are applicable to a Mac environment.
+- **Keyboard shortcuts in Mac**: If you are using Mac operating system, select the following link to view all the shortcuts that are applicable to a Mac environment.
 See [Mac keyboard shortcuts](https://support.apple.com/en-us/HT201236).

 ## See also